Balogun-Angel/Kudos_board/README.md

   - [ x] When dark mode is enabled:
     - [x ] Text and icons use a light color
     - [ x] The background uses a dark color
-    - [ ] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
+    - [x ] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
   - [x ] When light mode is enabled:
     - [ x] Text and icons use a dark color
     - [ x] The background uses a light color
     - [ ] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
   - [x ] The chosen mode (light or dark) persists when navigating from home page to board pages and vice versa.
   - [ x] When the user first visits the site the theme defaults to light mode.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast in both light and dark mode.
+  - [ x] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast in both light and dark mode.
 The Contrast Ratio should be above 4.5:1 and should have a green box surrounding it.
 - [x ] **Pinned Cards**
   - [ x] Users can pin a card to the top of the board.
   - [ x] A Pin button is displayed on each card.